4 Key Reasons to Promote from Within at Your Company

 2) Reward loyalty

 You want your best employees to stick around, right?
-Show them working hard pays off.
+Show them that working hard pays off.

 Study after study after study from the likes of PwC, Gallup, Deloitte, and Google all show that employees want growth and development.
 This often becomes an issue as early as 25 employees.